 Withdrawal from an Advanced Pharmacy Practice Experience.
 A student may withdraw from an advanced pharmacy practice experience (APPE) without receiving a grade through the third day of the experience.
 If a student pursues a practice experience beyond the first three days of an APPE period, a grade will be recorded for that practice experience and will be computed in the GPA for that semester.
-After the first three days the grade of "W" can be recorded only in cases of illness or extreme circumstances as determined by the Assistant Dean for Experiential Education in consultation with the Assistant Dean for Academic Affairs.
+After the first three days the grade of "W" can be recorded only in cases of illness or extreme circumstances as determined by the Associate Dean for Experiential Education in consultation with the Associate Dean for Academic Affairs.

 Withdrawal from the College.
 Occasionally students find they must withdraw completely from the College.
-The student should go to the Office of Student Affairs and Admissions to complete paperwork and a required exit interview.
-If receiving financial aid, the student is advised to visit with the Office of Financial Services for an exit interview.
+The student should go to the Assistant Dean for Student Affairs to discuss the ramifications before making a final decision.
+To initiate official withdrawal from the College and University, the student must complete the Intention to Withdraw from Harding University form, which may be accessed in Pipeline.
+An exit interview is also required with the Assistant Dean for Student Affairs.
+If receiving financial aid, the student is advised to visit with the Financial Services office for an exit interview.
 Students will not be considered officially withdrawn until the registrar has received notification and completed the drop for all classes.
 Students who do not complete an official withdrawal may receive a failing grade for each class.